Ivan19156/Application/README.md

 ASP.NET Core Web API

-Clean Architecture (Core, Application, Infrastructure, WebAPI, Contracts)
+Clean Architecture (Core, Application, Infrastructure, Contracts, WebAPI)

-Dapper for data access
+Dapper (for high-performance data access)

-PostgreSQL as the database
+PostgreSQL (as the database)

-JWT for authentication
+JWT (JSON Web Tokens) (for authentication)

-FluentValidation for DTO validation
+FluentValidation (for server-side DTO validation)

-Swagger for API documentation
+Groq API (for the AI Assistant)

+Swagger/OpenAPI (for API documentation)

 DevOps

-Docker & Docker Compose for containerizing and orchestrating the entire stack.
+Docker & Docker Compose (for full stack containerization and orchestration)

+🚀 Core Features

+Stage 1: Core Functionality

+Authentication: Full JWT auth flow (Register, Login, Logout).

+Route Guards: Protected routes for authenticated users.

+Event CRUD: Create, Read, Update, and Delete events (organizers only).

+Event Participation: Users can Join and Leave public events.

+State Sync: Centralized ParticipationService ensures join status is consistent across all components.

+Calendar View: A "My Events" page (/my-events) showing a full calendar of the user's organized and joined events.

+Error Handling: Custom middleware on the backend and interceptors on the frontend for standardized error messages.

+Stage 2: Tags & AI

+Tagging System:

+Events can be created/edited with up to 5 tags (case-insensitive).

+Tags are displayed as chips on event cards and detail pages.

+Filtering: The main events list can be filtered by multiple tags simultaneously.

+AI Assistant:

+An AI chat interface on the "My Events" page.

+Uses the Groq API (llama3-70b-8192) to answer natural language questions.

+The backend builds a detailed context (user's events, public events, tags, participants) to provide accurate, data-aware answers.

 ⚙️ How to Run the Project

-You only need Docker Desktop installed to run this project.
+This project is fully containerized.
+You only need Docker Desktop installed and running.

 1. Clone the Repository